regisin/BubbaThings.com/content/posts/letterkenny/index.md

 title: Letterkenny
 date: 2024-01-04T19:31:03.529Z
 description: Crude TV Show.
 Very Much Rated R. Very NSFW.
 Very NSF Kids.
 Very Nice.
-categories: []
+categories:
+  - Random
 ---
-T﻿here are too many poop sounds and there are too many fart sounds.
+T﻿here are too many poop sounds and there are too many fart sounds and Episode 3 is terrible.
+Unless of course you're into fart and poop jokes.

-Episode three is t﻿errible.

-Unless you're into fart and poop jokes.

 A﻿nd that's the extent of the bad review.